-Note that the requirement to "select a protocol that has been prepared and validated for this purpose" is not asking the technologist to scan phantoms before every patient.
-Sites are required in section 3.4.2 to have validated the protocols that the technologist will be using and conformance with the protocol depends on the tech selecting those protocols.

-Many scan parameters can have direct or indirect effects on identifying, segmenting and measuring tumors.
-To reduce these potential sources of variance, all efforts should be made to have as many of the scan parameters as possible consistent with the baseline.

-Consistency with the baseline implies a need for a method to record and communicate the baseline settings and make that information available at the time and place that subsequent scans are performed.
-Although it is conceivable that the scanner could retrieve prior/baseline images and extract acquisition parameters to encourage consistency, such interoperability mechanisms are not defined or mandated here beyond requiring that certain fields be populated in the image header.
-Similarly, managing and forwarding the data files when multiple sites are involved may exceed the practical capabilities of the participating sites.
-Sites should be prepared to use manual methods instead.

-Image Header recordings of the key parameter values facilitate meeting and confirming the requirements to be consistent with the baseline scan.

-The goal of parameter consistency is to achieve consistent performance.
-Parameter consistency when using the same scanner make/model generally means using the same values.
-Parameter consistency when the baseline was acquired on a different make/model may require some "interpretation" to achieve consistent performance since the same values may produce different behavior on different models.
-See Section 3.4 "Protocol Design".

-Anatomic Coverage For screening purposes a baseline scan should include the entire volume of the lungs (apex through base), minimizing the volume scanned above and below the lungs to avoid unnecessary radiation exposure.
-For nodule measurement, the scan should include the full nodule and typically 5 to 10 mm of lung region above and below the nodule.

-The localizer (scout) image should be restricted as closely as possible to the anatomic limits of the thorax, using the minimum kV and mA needed to identify relevant anatomic landmarks.
-Inspecting the image also provides the opportunity to remove any external objects that may have been missed prior to positioning the subject on the table.

-In CT screening for lung cancer, the choice of scan acquisition parameters is strongly influenced by the desire to minimize radiation dose.
-The radiation dose delivered by volumetric CT scanning is indicated by the volume CT Dose Index (CTDIvol).
-The CTDIvol should be chosen to provide the lowest radiation dose that maintains acceptable image quality for detecting pulmonary nodules.
-Variability in CT nodule volumetry using low dose techniques is comparable to that of standard dose techniques (14, 16-18, 29).
-As a general guideline, CTDIvol ≤3 mGy should provide sufficient image quality for a person of standard size, defined by the International Commission on Radiation Protection (ICRP) as 5'7''/170 cm and 154 lbs/70 kg.
-The CTDIvol should be reduced for smaller individuals and may need to be increased for larger individuals, but should be kept constant for the same person at all time points.
-CTDIvol is determined by the interaction of multiple parameters, including the Tube Potential (kV), Tube Current (mA), tube Rotation Time, and Pitch.
-Settings for kV, mA, rotation time, and pitch may be varied as needed to achieve the desired CTDIvol.
-Pitch is chosen so as to allow completion of the scan in a single breath hold with adequate spatial resolution along the subject z-axis.
+- 500 Note that the requirement to "select a protocol that has been prepared and validated for this purpose" is - 501 not asking the technologist to scan phantoms before every patient.
+Sites are required in section 3.4.2 to - have validated the protocols that the technologist will be using and conformance with the protocol - 503 depends on the tech selecting those protocols. - 504 Many scan parameters can have direct or indirect effects on identifying, segmenting and measuring tumors.
+505 To reduce these potential sources of variance, all efforts should be made to have as many of the scan 506 parameters as possible consistent with the baseline - 506 parameters as possible consistent with the baseline. - 507 Consistency with the baseline implies a need for a method to record and communicate the baseline - settings and make that information available at the time and place that subsequent scans are performed.
+Although it is conceivable that the scanner could retrieve prior/baseline images and extract acquisition - 510 parameters to encourage consistency, such interoperability mechanisms are not defined or mandated here - 511 beyond requiring that certain fields be populated in the image header.
+Similarly, managing and forwarding - 512 the data files when multiple sites are involved may exceed the practical capabilities of the participating - 513 sites.
+Sites should be prepared to use manual methods instead. - 514 Image Header recordings of the key parameter values facilitate meeting and confirming the requirements 515 to be consistent with the baseline scan. - 516 The goal of parameter consistency is to achieve consistent performance.
+Parameter consistency when - 517 using the same scanner make/model generally means using the same values.
+Parameter consistency when - 518 the baseline was acquired on a different make/model may require some "interpretation" to achieve - 519 consistent performance since the same values may produce different behavior on different models.
+See - 520 Section 3.4 "Protocol Design". - 521 Anatomic Coverage For screening purposes a baseline scan should include the entire volume of the lungs 522 (apex through base), minimizing the volume scanned above and below the lungs to avoid unnecessary 523 radiation exposure.
+For nodule measurement, the scan should include the full nodule and typically 5 to 10 524 mm of lung region above and below the nodule - 524 mm of lung region above and below the nodule. - 525 The localizer (scout) image should be restricted as closely as possible to the anatomic limits of the thorax, 526 using the minimum kV and mA needed to identify relevant anatomic landmarks.
+Inspecting the image also 527 provides the opportunity to remove any external objects that may have been missed prior to positioning 528 the subject on the table. - As noted in Section 3.4.1, a CT Dose Index (CTDIvol) ≤3 mGy should provide sufficient image quality for a person of standard size, (5'7"/170 cm and 154 lbs/70 kg), should be reduced for smaller individuals, and may need to be increased for larger individuals, but should be kept constant for the same person at all time points.
+The Tube Potential (kV), Tube Current (mA), tube Rotation Time, and Pitch may be varied as needed to achieve the desired CTDIvol.
 It is recommended that pitch does not exceed 2.0 for CT acquisitions obtained with a single x-ray tube, or the equivalent for acquisitions with dual-source technology.

-The Acquisition Device shall be capable of performing scans with all the parameters set as described in the following table.
-The Technologist shall set the scan acquisition parameters to achieve the requirements in the following table.
+- 537 The Acquisition Device shall be capable of performing scans with all the parameters set as described in the - 538 following table.
+The Technologist shall set the scan acquisition parameters to achieve the requirements in 539 the following table.